jaysen/elevator-sim/README.md

 ```

-## Console Application Constraints and Limitations:
+## Console Application Constraints, Limitations and Known Issues:

+### Display Size Issue:
 The console application attempts to show a dynamic display of status with a rolling log of events.
+To do this, the application redraws the console window dynamically.

-**However, as of this version, the console application is limited by the console window size.**
+**Because of this as of this version, the console application is limited by the console window size.**
-If the console window is too small for the required display, the display will appear to stutter.
+If the console window is too small for the required display, the app will .
 Because of this, the console application is best viewed in a maximized console window.

 With a large number of floors and elevators, a maximized console window may still not be large enough to display the entire simulation.